AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 If simplex-chains' consensus protocol requires accounting for reflected work, then nodes must have some method whereby they know which work (in a particular chain's history) has been reflected.
 That is: a node for chain A must be able to answer the question *For each other simplex-chain, which blocks in chain A's history have been reflected?* This means that each node must have $N_1 - 1$ answers for a simplex of $N_1$ chains.

 There is a trivial method: include merkle branch proofs along with reflected headers.
 Specifically: when a miner on chain A includes a header from chain B, they should also include a merkle branch that shows the most recent chain A header that has been reflected by chain B. Miners would need to do this for *all* simplex-chains that they reflect.
 Predictably, this has overhead with order $O(N_1 \cdot log_2 N_1)$, where $N_1$ is the number of chains in the simplex.

-This complexity is discussed in \autoref{sec:complexity-reflection-proof}.
+This method has complexity $O(c \log_2 c)$ which is discussed in \autoref{sec:complexity-reflection-proof}.

-\mk{NB: **todo** something about $O(c)$ scaling still rather than $O(c \log_2 c)$.}

 Do we *need* to include proofs of reflection, though?
+Is it possible to avoid the explicit inclusion of those proofs, potentially allowing for $O(c)$ complexity instead?

-If miners of any simplex-chain download blocks of *all* simplex-chains -- as mentioned in \autoref{sec:availability-of-blocks} -- then including all necessary proofs of reflection *smells* redundant.
-Since miners have all the necessary data to construct the proofs, do they need to actually include those proofs?
-Could we treat them as witnesses similar to SegWit?
+If miners of any simplex-chain download the blocks of *all* simplex-chains -- as mentioned in \autoref{sec:availability-of-blocks} -- then including all necessary proofs of reflection can be made redundant.
+Since miners, theoretically, have all the necessary data to construct the proofs, do those miners need to actually include those proofs?
+Could we treat those proofs as witnesses and prune them -- similar to SegWit?

 There would be some downsides to excluding the proofs of reflection.
-For one, it would mean that simplex-chain nodes, during an initial sync, would not be able to verify Proof of Reflection without auxillary data -- potentially a lot.
+For one, it would mean that simplex-chain nodes, during an initial sync, would not be able to verify Proofs of Reflection without auxillary data -- potentially a lot.
 This may not be a problem, though, because we expect that a *non-miners'* evaluation of a simplex-chain's history will be identical regardless of whether they account for Proof of Reflection or not (discussed in \autoref{sec:equiv-state-block-weightings}).
 Secondly, it would mean that miners *must* track the state of *all* reflections in the simplex for some period of time so that they ensure the integrity of the reflection protocol.
 Given \autoref{sec:availability-of-blocks}, this is possible without significant overhead.

 \todo{Make sure "we expect that a *non-miners'* evaluation of a simplex-chain's history will be identical regardless of whether they account for Proof of Reflection or not" is explained / answered}